 - Young Dracula: The Count delivers an Arrowgram to the Branaghs via flaming arrow.
 However, the burn marks make the message hard to decipher.

-- A Far Side strip had a defender of a Medieval castle say about the opposing soldiers "They're lighting their arrows!
+- A strip from The Far Side had a defender of a Medieval castle say about the opposing soldiers "They're lighting their arrows!
 Can they do that?"

 - In Dungeons & Dragons, magically enchanted Flaming Arrows are inexpensive enough to be available for purchase in bulk in the average large town or small city, assuming you don't just buy a Flaming Bow, which bestows the Flaming quality on any arrows it fires.
 Then there's the Arcane Archer prestige class that can imbue arrows with spells as their entire shtick, and the Wizard and Sorcerer base classes that don't even need the arrow when they want to burn things.